Stereo and 5.0 surround mixing of music

 What is technically possible to mix?

 In short: everything I can open or import into Pro Tools.
 These are either Pro Tools sessions or sound files from other DAWs.
-In the latter case this would usually mean that all sound tracks, starting from the same starting- point, must be supplied separately (for example on CD-ROM, DVD-ROM, external hard drive, USB drive, files in the cloud on the internet, etc...).
+In the latter case this would usually mean that all sound tracks, starting from the same starting- point, must be supplied separately (e.g. on external hard drive, USB stick, memory card, online via 'the cloud', etc...).

 If the recordings were not made with a computer, but for example still on analogue tape or a stand-alone digital multi track recorder, then there is always the possibility to bring that machine to the studio and everything is re-recorded in into Pro Tools | HDX (this is a real time transfer).
 If the machine is no longer available it is generally still possible to hire a suitable machine for a short period of time.